Bay Adelaide Centre - West Tower

 In 2006, Ben was awarded the Law Society Medal, the highest honour bestowed by the Law Society of Upper Canada, for his outstanding contributions to the legal profession.
 In 2007, he received the Award of Distinction from the Toronto Lawyers Association for the excellence of his contribution to the integrity and worth of the law and the legal profession.
 In 2009, he received the Ontario Bar Association Award for Excellence in Civil Litigation.

 Ben was recognized by Lexpert Magazine as one of Canada’s Top 25 Corporate Commercial Litigators, and selected by it as one of the 100 Most Creative Lawyers in Canada.
 He has been designated as one of Toronto’s most frequently recommended practitioners in the areas of Corporate/Commercial Litigation (since 1997), Professional Liability Litigation (since 1999), Securities Litigation (since 2000) and Class Action Litigation (since 2000) by the Canadian Legal Lexpert Directory and also listed as one of Toronto’s leading practitioners in each edition since 1999 of Lexpert/American Lawyer Media’s Guide to the Leading 500 Lawyers in Canada in the categories of Class Action Litigation, Corporate Commercial Litigation and Securities Litigation.
-Ben is recognized as one of three “Star Individuals” for dispute resolution by Chambers Global.
-Ben has been selected for inclusion in The Best Lawyers in Canada (since 2006) in seven categories, including "Bet-the-Company" Litigation, and was named the Best Lawyers’ Toronto Bet-the-Company Litigator of the Year for 2010 and 2013, its Class Action Litigator of the Year for 2015, its Corporate/Commercial Litigator of the Year for 2012 and its Product Liability Litigator of the Year for 2016.
-He is ranked by Benchmark Canada as a “Litigation Star” in Ontario for civil litigation, intellectual property and product liability.
+Ben is recognized as one of three “Star Individuals” for dispute resolution by Chambers.
+Ben has been selected for inclusion in The Best Lawyers in Canada (since 2006) in seven categories, including “Bet-the-Company” Litigation, and was named the Best Lawyers’ Toronto Bet-the-Company Litigator of the Year for 2010 and 2013, its Class Action Litigator of the Year for 2015, its Corporate/Commercial Litigator of the Year for 2012, its Product Liability Litigator of the Year for 2016 and its Director and Officer Liability Litigator of the Year for 2017.
+He is ranked by Benchmark Canada as a “Litigation Star” for arbitration, class action, competition, commercial, insolvency and securities.

 Ben has an extensive list of publications and public speeches to his credit.
 He has lectured at conferences and seminars of the Law Society of Upper Canada, Canadian Bar Association, the Canadian Institute, Insight and The Advocates’ Society.
 Ben has served on the Editorial Board of the National Real Property Law Review and as a Contributing Editor, Corporate Litigation (Federated Press).